progit/old-site/book-content/09-git-internals/01-chapter9.markdown

 	 test.txt |    1 +
 	 1 files changed, 1 insertions(+), 0 deletions(-)

 Amazing.
 You’ve just done the low-level operations to build up a Git history without using any of the front ends.
-This is essentially what Git does when you run the git add and git commit commands—it stores blobs for the files that have changed, updates the index, writes out trees, and writes commit objects that reference the top-level trees and the commits that came immediately before them.
-These three main Git objects—the blob, the tree, and the commit—are initially stored as separate files in your .git/objects directory.
+This is essentially what Git does when you run the `git add` and `git commit` commands — it stores blobs for the files that have changed, updates the index, writes out trees, and writes commit objects that reference the top-level trees and the commits that came immediately before them.
+These three main Git objects — the blob, the tree, and the commit — are initially stored as separate files in your `.git/objects` directory.
 Here are all the objects in the example directory now, commented with what they store:

 	$ find .git/objects -type f
 	.git/objects/01/55eb4229851634a0f03eb265b69f5a2d56f341 # tree 2